phytooracle/3d_landmark_selection/README.md

 cp sample.env .env
 ```

-Edit .env so that it points to where you put phytooracle_data, and where you want to (or already do) store data.
+Edit .env so that it points to where you put the phytooracle_data repo, *and* where you want to (or already do) store data.